lowlighter/metrics/source/plugins/music/README.md

 *(Not available)*

 > 😥 Unfortunately I wasn't able to find a workaround to avoid paying the $99 fee for the developer program, even using workarounds like *smart playlists*, *shortcuts* and other stuff.
-However if you really want this feature, you could [sponsor me](github.com/sponsors/lowlighter) and I could eventually invest in a developper account with enough money, implement it and also eventually offer service on the shared instance
+However if you really want this feature, you could [sponsor me](github.com/sponsors/lowlighter) and I could eventually invest in a developer account with enough money, implement it and also eventually offer service on the shared instance

 ### 🔗 Get an embed playlist url for `plugin_music_playlist`